TagarelasComunicatec/tagarelas_php/README.md

 You need install the [Composer application][18] and run the command **c:\...\tagarelas_php\composer update** (windows i.e.) in your terminal or command prompt.

-For more details on how work to SNT read the manual in WIKI.
+For more details on how work to SNT read the manual in [tagarelas WIKI][19].

 What's inside?
 --------------